hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-transfer.md

   ```bash
   CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer pledge-asset --fungible --timeout="3600" --import-network-id='Corda_Network2' --recipient='O=PartyB, L=London, C=GB' --param='t1:5'
   ```
   Note the `pledge-id` displayed after successful execution of the command, which will be used in next steps.
-Let's denote it `<pledge-id>`
-  (pledge details can be cross checked using the commands `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer is-asset-pledged -pid <pledge-id>` and `CORDA_PORT=10006  ./clients/build/install/clients/bin/clients transfer get-pledge-state -pid <pledge-id>`; moreover, check the token asset balance for `PartyA` in `Corda_Network` by running the command `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-asset-states-by-type t1` which should not include the asset `t1:5` issued earlier).
+Let's denote it `<pledge-id>` which is a hexadecimal string (pledge details can be cross checked using the commands `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer is-asset-pledged -pid <pledge-id>` and `CORDA_PORT=10006  ./clients/build/install/clients/bin/clients transfer get-pledge-state -pid <pledge-id>`; moreover, check the token asset balance for `PartyA` in `Corda_Network` by running the command `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-asset-states-by-type t1` which should not include the asset `t1:5` issued earlier).
-- Let `PartyB` claim in `Corda_Network2` the tokens which are pledged in the network (claim issues the tokens in the destination/importing network):
+- Let `PartyB` claim in `Corda_Network2` the tokens which are pledged in the Corda network `Corda_Network` by replacing `<pledge-id>` with the above hexadecimal value (claim issues the tokens in the destination/importing network):
   ```bash
   NETWORK_NAME=Corda_Network2 CORDA_PORT=30009 ./clients/build/install/clients/bin/clients transfer claim-remote-asset --pledge-id='<pledge-id>' --locker='O=PartyA, L=London, C=GB' --transfer-category='token.corda' --export-network-id='Corda_Network' --param='t1:5' --import-relay-address='localhost:9082'
   ```